Aditya-Raghu/BOGO/README.md

 # BOGO
-A static webpage named BOGO
+A static webpage named BOGO contains boxes that collapse and expand upon clicking.